manikandan4/capturecrime/documentation/REFACTORING_SUMMARY.md

 - **ViewBinding**: Enabled in build.gradle for type-safe view access.

 ## Legacy/Deprecated Files
-- CrimeActivity.java, CrimeListActivity.java, CrimeViewPagerActivity.java, SingleFragmentActivity.java: No longer used in the new navigation flow, can be removed after full migration.
 - DotsIndicator: Not used in the new UI.
 - styles.xml: Now empty, all theming in themes.xml.